PLANNING APPLICATION FOR THE EXTRACTION

 A number of studies will or have been completed to inform the site design and confirm the environmental acceptability of the development.

-An extended Phase I habitat survey has been undertaken by Acorna Ecology.
-The extended Phase I Habitat survey considered not only habitats and species of plant present but also the potential presence of relevant protected species including bats, otters, badgers, red squirrels and water voles.
+An extended Preliminary Ecological Appraisal has been undertaken by Acorna Ecology.
+The survey considered not only habitats and species of plant present but also the potential presence of relevant protected species including bats, otters, badgers, red squirrels and water voles.

-The site has nil value for roosting bats, and water vole and red squirrel will not be impacted.
-Potential impacts in respect of otters, badgers, and breeding birds are negligible provided good practice measures are observed.
+The site has nil value for roosting bats, otters, water vole and red squirrel will not be impacted.
+Potential impacts in respect of badgers, and breeding birds are negligible provided good practice measures are observed.

 An Outline Hydrological Impact Assessment and Water Management Plan has been prepared by Envirocentre.
 In this regard: